gbettineschi/instagram-apis/readme.md

 # Instagram APIs

-Personal code to work with official Instagram Graph APIs.
+Personal code to work with official Facebook and Instagram Graph APIs.
 At the moment the only implemented script is for posting an image.

 ## Quick start guide